“Information is not knowledge” – Albert Einstein

 Big Data analytics is enhancing every little aspect of our lives.
 It is even guiding what you watch next on Netflix!
 This popular streaming service has a very elaborate algorithm in place that has its core in data analytics, which is put into action from the second a new user signs up.
 When you register, you’re asked to take your pick of some popular TV shows and movies.
 This helps the algorithm to create an elaborate user profile based on your personal preferences.
 The algorithm then runs this by the millions of other useful information that they already have in their database and devise a prediction system.
 This system then continues to present individual personalized suggestions for every user through the “Top Picks” section.
 Netflix has spent some serious money in getting this algorithm right and it’s majorly responsible for taking them to the No.1 position.

 Depending on your search keywords and your personal preferences, Netflix can come up with highly specific and niche suggestions.
 Here’s a shared document containing a list of microgenres that were suggested on the channel.

-Netflix has, in a very short amount of time, moved on from its content distribution role, to being a content creator and the credit for that lies with Big Data analytics.
+Netflix has, in a very short amount of time, moved on from its content distribution role to being a content creator and the credit for that lies with Big Data analytics.
 For example, it was big data that pointed out that viewers were showing remarkable interest in content created by David Fincher and starring Kevin Spacey.
-This led Netflix in wasting no efforts and outbidding both Amazon and HBO for the rights to House of Cards.
+This led Netflix to waste no efforts and outbidding both Amazon and HBO for the rights to House of Cards.